 A third soundbite, and one of my favorites, is Understanding Must Precede Advice.
 This, of course, is ancient wisdom that could have come from Buddha or Gandhi.
 More recently, it’s entered popular consciousness in the form of Steven Covey’s 5th Habit for Highly Effective People: “Seek first to understand, then to be understood.”

 Understanding Must Precede Advice is a difficult premise to uphold.
 In part, it’s because we want so desperately to be understood.
 It’s the way we’re wired.
 Human beings have been trying to express themselves since the beginning of time.
 I recently read about a sculpture of two reindeers carved into a mammoth tusk.
 The carving is nearly 13,000 years old and is part of the collection at the British Museum.
-What’s fascinating about the sculpture is that it is one of the earliest known expressions of art and historians suggest that the capacity – and indeed the drive for art – is evidence that humans have an innate desire to make their inner world known.
+What’s fascinating about the sculpture is that it is one of the earliest known expressions of art and historians suggest that the capacity is evidence that humans have an innate desire to make their inner world known.
 The impulse to be understood is deeply ingrained.
 And it’s hard to suppress what is, essentially, our humanity.

-Understanding requires looking, considering, examining, comparing and contrasting.
+Understanding requires looking, considering, examining, comparing, and contrasting.
 It requires more curiosity than certainty.
-And more safety than solution.
+And more safety than a solution.
 Ideally, you’ve done a good job with Small Things Often and Process is Everything.
 Then you can confidently do Understanding Must Precede Advice.
-The first step is to set aside the impulse express yourself and your temptation to solve.
-Once you’ve done that, you’ve got a much better chance of discovering what that cue ball, or globe, or conversation or conflict is really all about.
-Because most likely, it’s not about the nail.
+The first step is to set aside the impulse to express yourself and your temptation to solve.
+Once you’ve done that, you’ve got a much better chance of discovering what that cue ball, or globe, or conversation, or conflict is really all about.